SAP-samples/abap-cheat-sheets/27_Exceptions.md

 Exception classes ...
 - are special classes that form the basis of catchable exceptions.
   - When an exception is raised, an object of an exception class is created, making exceptions instances of these classes.
-  - Using attributes of raised exception classes, you can retrieve and evaluate information on the exception.
+  - Using components of raised exception classes, you can retrieve and evaluate information on the exception.
 - are available as predefined and globally available exception classes for exceptions of the ABAP runtime framework, typically following the the naming convention `CX_...` instead of `CL_...` to distinguish them from *regular* classes (e.g. `CX_SY_ZERODIVIDE` for zero division).
 - can be self-defined as global or local exception classes (typically following the naming conventions `ZCX_...`/`YCX_...` or `LCX_...` ) to react on issues that are specific to your ABAP program.
 - are direct or indirect subclasses of the [abstract](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabstract_glosry.htm) [superclasses](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensuperclass_glosry.htm):